Technical SEO

 How to fix

 Replace non-canonical links in the canonical tags of affected pages with direct links to the canonical.
-For example, if page A is canonicalized to page B, which is then canonicalized to page C, replace then canonical link on page A with a link to page C.
+For example, if page A is canonicalized to page B, which is then canonicalized to page C, replace the canonical link on page A with a link to page C.

-9. Open Graph URL not matching canonical
+10. Open Graph URL not matching canonical

-If the Open Graph URL doesn’t match the canonical, then a non-canonical version of a page will be shared on social networks.
+It’s not an issue for Google SEO, but a non-canonical version of a page will be shared on social networks.

 How to fix

-10. Canonical from HTTPS to HTTP
+11. Canonical from HTTPS to HTTP

-This warning triggers when one or more secure (HTTPS) pages specify a non-secure (HTTP) version as the canonical.
+One or more secure (HTTPS) pages specify a non-secure (HTTP) version as the canonical.

 HTTPS is a ranking factor, so it makes sense to specify secure versions of pages as canonical where possible.